This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An injection of birth control

-- Barrier methods such as condoms, diaphragms, and spermicides
+- Barrier methods such as condoms, diaphragms, and spermicides (also used if you miss a birth control dose)

 Talk to your healthcare provider before you try to get pregnant.
 Careful planning is important to prevent harm to you or your baby.